 Top 8 Astronomical Holidays That Will Keep People Looking Towards The Skies

-Let me ask everyone reading today a quick question.
 Have any of you ever taken the opportunity to look up at the sky?
-I mean really look at it.
-I’m willing to bet that most people probably don’t do that very often.
-The average person probably only looks up at the sky to see storm clouds moving in or perhaps catch sight of a rainbow or a plane.
+We’re willing to bet that most people probably don’t do that very often.
+The average person probably only looks up at the sky to see storm clouds moving in or perhaps to catch sight of a rainbow or a plane.

-That’s why I felt like it was important to research some of the astronomical holidays that people can enjoy.
-Now, I can’t make people look upward more often, but I can recommend holidays that will hopefully inspire them to do so.
-With that said, allow us to introduce the Top 8 Astronomical Holidays That Will Keep People Looking Towards The Skies.
+That’s why we felt it was important to research some of the astronomical holidays that people can enjoy.
+With that said, allow us to introduce the Top 8 Astronomical Holidays That Will Keep People Looking Towards the Skies.

 National Weather Observers Day (May 4th)

-This is a holiday that’s been around since the 1990s as a day to inspire students to become interested in space and aerospace jobs.
+This holiday has been around since the 1990s as a day to inspire students to become interested in space and aerospace jobs.
 However, we also think that it’s a good day for people to spend more time watching the stars.
-A small telescope can be used to peruse the skies, or people can attend one of the Science Centers around the world on this day to see more elaborate night sky displays.
-All of these are good ways to enjoy the night sky more.
+A small telescope can be used to peruse the skies, or people can visit one of the science centers around the world on this day to see more elaborate night sky displays.

 Astronomy Day (Multiple Dates)